 When Is Identity Theft Considered Criminal Identity Theft

-If you are concerned about criminal identity theft, the following will interest you:
+If you are concerned about criminal identity theft in the USA, the following information may interest you:

 How are criminals able to assume someone else’s identity?

-What to do if You are a Victim of Criminal Identity Theft
+What Should You Do if You Are a Victim of Criminal Identity Theft?

-For many years, there were relatively no charges, and even fewer ways to prove an identity thief guilty of criminal theft charges, but criminal charges for identity theft were declared a federal crime in 1998.
-Further, in 2004, the Identity Theft Penalty Enhancement Act instituted an additional mandatory 2 year sentence to be added to the original sentences of anyone convicted of aggravated identity theft, so rest assured if you decide it is a good idea to commit identity theft, criminal charges will be sure and severe.
+Back in the early years, there were relatively no charges and even fewer ways to prove an identity thief guilty of criminal theft charges.
+However, the crimes cannot classify as a federal crime.
+Criminal charges The Identity Theft Penalty Enhancement Act is an additional decrease in prison sentence for anyone convicted of identity theft in 2004.
+So, rest assured that if one ever decides commit identity theft, criminal charges will be sure and severe.

-Criminal identity theft is a serious matter.
-The user friendly, no-obligation information provided here can get you on track to protect your identity, but it is important that you act today!
+Identity theft is a severe crime.
+The user-friendly, no-obligation information provided by Legal Yogi can get you on track to protect your identity, but it is important that you act today!

 For more details visit our Youtube channel